xiacongyi/xiacongyi.github.io/_pages/about.md

 Education
 ===
-* 2019.9 --- 2023.6: B.S. in Information & Computational Science, School of the Gifted Young, University of Science and Technology of China (expected)
+* Sept.
+2019 --- June 2023: B.S. in Information & Computational Science, School of the Gifted Young, University of Science and Technology of China (expected)
-* 2017.9 --- 2020.6: High School, Wuxi No.1 High School
+* Sept.
+2017 --- June 2020: High School, Wuxi No.1 High School

 Honors and Awards
 ===